blockchainscorpion/Shopping/readme.md

 # Shopping List Application

-A simpleshipping list app to help you keep track of your stocks.
+A simple shipping list app to help you keep track of your household needs.